sttrayno/ISE-Health-Monitoring/README.md

 The objective of this project is to provide some example dashboards and telegraf collectors to allow ISE admins to customise and deploy for their own environment.

+## Background - the ISE API

+There are two types of API in ISE, the ERS (External RESTful Services) and the MNT (monitoring) for this project we'll be using a combination of the two.

+Please note ERS API access is turned off by default, to enable it have a read at this guide [here](https://community.cisco.com/t5/security-documents/ise-ers-api-examples/ta-p/3622623)

+Once the ERS API is enabled the documentation can then be accessed from https://{{Address of ISE PAN node}}:9060/ers/sdk

+There is no documentation for the MNT API on the ISE instance itself but the reference guide can be found [here](https://www.cisco.com/c/en/us/td/docs/security/ise/2-0/api_ref_guide/api_ref_book/ise_api_ref_ch1.html)

 ## Development status

 To track development of the individual scripts required, please refer to this table.
 If you'd like to add in your own scripts of functionality please make a pull request on this repo.